 In stark contrast to the Cheapest Games series, this Rare & Valuable series will round up the rarest and most valuable games for a given console or handheld so you’ll know what to look for whether you are buying or selling.
-Special thanks to Neo-Geo.com and NeoGeoFreak for their price guides — they were essential to compiling this list and the rest of their site is required reading for anyone interested in SNK’s mega-platform.
-Also, thanks to TonK for helping out as well.
+Since most of these games (especially the English version) do not get sold very frequently, the prices are based on a mix of eBay prices (confirmed sales primarily), NeoStore’s sale history, and NeoGeoKult‘s price guide (based not their late 2019 guide).
+I have also factored in conversations and old price guides from Neo-Geo.com and NeoGeoFreak.
+These resources were essential to compiling this list and the rest of their site is required reading for anyone interested in SNK’s mega-platform.
+Also, thanks to TonK and Scarlet Sprites for helping out on this guide in the past.

 English AES Releases